turingschool-examples/blake-st-apts/README.md

 * their monthly rent
 * the cost per square foot that they pay
 * and the average cost per square foot for all renters

-### Story 4

-Background: an owner exists

-* When I visit `/units/new`
-* and I enter a unit name
-* and I select an owner from a dropdown
-* and I hit submit
-* I am shown a page with the unit name and the owner's name